codexguajil/FTS_LandPage/site/content/_index.md

 ---
-title: "Top-Notch Treatment So You Are Not Left Stumped"
-subtitle: Expert Tree Trimming, Tree Removal & Stump Grinding
+title: Expert Tree Trimming, Tree Removal & Stump Grinding
+subtitle: Superior Treatment So You Aren't Left Stumped
 image: /img/tree-sawing.jpeg
+banner: Book Now
 blurb:
     heading: Why Flores Tree Services?
-    text: "Whether you’re looking for tree trimming and removal services, assistance after a storm or treatments to keep your trees healthy and beautiful, Birch Tree Care is here to help.
-From the initial proposal request to the final clean up, you’ll receive exceptional service and open, honest communication every step of the way.
-Fully licensed and insured, our experienced tree care specialists truly care about what’s best for you and your trees."
+    text: "Whether you require tree trimming, removal services, storm damage assistance, or treatments to enhance the health and beauty of your trees, we've got you covered.
+With our extensive experience and full licensing and insurance, you can trust our skilled tree care specialists to prioritize your well-being and the optimal condition of your trees."
 intro:
     heading: "What we offer"
     text: "We provide professional and courteous service to the DFW metroplex and surrounding areas.
 From tree trimming to tree removal, we can assist you with any tree care needs.
 We provide expert tree trimming, tree removal, and stump grinding services"
 products:
     - image: img/tree-pic-1.jpeg
-      text: "Products Section a"
+      # text: "Tree Cabling and Bracing"
     - image: /img/stump-removal.jpeg
-      text: "Products Section b"
+      # text: "Storm Damage Assitance"
 values:
     heading: Why Choose Us?
-    text: When you choose Flores Tree Service, you are choosing professionals.
-We always provide our customers with top-quality workmanship.
-Safety is our number one priority, and we follow all ANSI and OSHA guidelines.
+    text: We deliver exceptional workmanship, ensuring top-quality results for our valued customers.
+Our team is committed to maintaining transparent communication throughout the entire process, from the moment you request a proposal to the final cleanup.
+Safety is our utmost concern, and we strictly adhere to all ANSI and OSHA guidelines to guarantee a secure working environment.
-testimonials:
+# testimonials:
-  - author: Elisabeth K
+#   - author: Elisabeth K
-    quote: >-
+#     quote: >-
-      Prompt and courteous service
+#       Prompt and courteous service
-  - author: Philipp T
+#   - author: Philipp T
-    quote: >-
+#     quote: >-
-      Completed the project in a timely and efficient manner
+#       Completed the project in a timely and efficient manner
 ---